NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

 #### Agent Identity and Status

-This section provides core identification and health information for the agent.
+This section gives you the basic info about the agent and whether it's healthy.

 It includes:
-- **Agent ID and name** - Unique identifiers used by Wazuh
+- **Agent ID and name** - How Wazuh identifies this agent
-- **Status** - Indicates whether the agent is currently active
+- **Status** - Whether the agent is currently active
-- **IP address** - Network location of the endpoint
+- **IP address** - Where the endpoint is on the network
-- **Agent version** - Installed Wazuh agent version
+- **Agent version** - What version of the Wazuh agent is installed
-- **Operating system** - OS and version reported by the agent
+- **Operating system** - OS and version the agent is reporting
-- **Group** - Agent group that determines applied configuration
+- **Group** - Which agent group it's in (this determines what config gets applied)
-- **Cluster node** - Manager node handling the agent
+- **Cluster node** - Which manager node is handling this agent
 - **Registration date** - When the agent was enrolled
-- **Last keep-alive** - Timestamp of the most recent heartbeat
+- **Last keep-alive** - When the agent last checked in

-**Purpose**
+**Why this matters**
 This section confirms that the agent is:
-- Correctly enrolled
+- Properly enrolled
 - Actively communicating
-- Reporting up-to-date telemetry
+- Sending up-to-date data

-It establishes trust in the data shown below.
+Basically, it tells you whether you can trust the data you're seeing below.

 ---

 #### System Inventory

-The System Inventory section displays basic hardware and host information collected from the agent.
+The System Inventory section shows basic hardware and host info that the agent collected.

-It typically includes:
+It usually includes:
 - CPU model and number of cores
 - Available memory
 - Hostname
-- Serial number (often absent for virtual machines)
+- Serial number (often missing for VMs)

-**Purpose**
+**Why this matters**
-Provides asset context for the endpoint without relying on an external inventory system.
+Gives you context about the endpoint without needing an external inventory system.

-**Interpretation (lab context)**
+**In a lab**
-Low resource values and missing serial numbers are expected for virtual machines.
-The presence of this data confirms that **inventory collection is functioning**.
+Don't be surprised if you see low resource values and missing serial numbers - that's normal for virtual machines.
+The fact that this data is here at all means **inventory collection is working**.

 ---

 #### Events Count Evolution

-This section visualizes the number of events generated by the agent over time.
+This section shows you a graph of how many events the agent has been generating over time.

-**Purpose**
+**Why this matters**
 - Shows overall activity level
-- Highlights sudden spikes or unusual increases in event generation
+- Highlights sudden spikes or weird increases in event generation

-**Interpretation (lab context)**
+**In a lab**
-A mostly flat or low-activity graph is normal in a quiet lab environment.
+A mostly flat or low-activity graph is totally normal in a quiet lab environment.

 ---

 #### MITRE ATT&CK

-The MITRE ATT&CK section summarizes how alerts generated by this agent map to **MITRE ATT&CK tactics**.
+The MITRE ATT&CK section shows you how alerts from this agent map to **MITRE ATT&CK tactics**.

-**Purpose**
+**Why this matters**
 - Categorizes detection rules into high-level adversary behavior classes
-- Provides context on what *types* of behaviors rules are matching
+- Gives you context on what *types* of behaviors the rules are catching

-**Interpretation (lab context)**
+**In a lab**
-Seeing tactics such as Defense Evasion or Privilege Escalation in a lab is common and often benign.
+Seeing tactics like Defense Evasion or Privilege Escalation in a lab is pretty common and usually nothing to worry about.

 ---

 #### Compliance

-The Compliance section maps alerts and checks to compliance frameworks such as **PCI DSS**.
+The Compliance section maps alerts and checks to compliance frameworks like **PCI DSS**.

-**Purpose**
+**Why this matters**
-- Shows which compliance control categories are associated with observed signals
+- Shows which compliance control categories are associated with what you're seeing
-- Supports compliance-oriented visibility and reporting
+- Helps with compliance-oriented visibility and reporting

-**Interpretation (lab context)**
+**In a lab**
-Populated charts are expected and do not imply non-compliance or risk.
+If you see charts with data, that's expected and doesn't mean you're non-compliant or at risk.

 ---

 #### Vulnerability Detection

-The **Vulnerability Detection** section summarizes known vulnerabilities identified on the agent based on installed packages.
+The **Vulnerability Detection** section shows you known vulnerabilities found on the agent based on installed packages.

 It includes:
 - Counts of detected vulnerabilities grouped by severity (Critical, High, Medium, Low)
-- A list of the most frequently affected packages, if any are present
+- A list of the most frequently affected packages, if any

-**Purpose**
+**Why this matters**
-- Provides visibility into known software vulnerabilities affecting the endpoint
+- Shows you known software vulnerabilities affecting the endpoint
 - Confirms that vulnerability scanning is enabled and running

-**Note**
+**Important note**
-Detected vulnerabilities indicate **potential exposure**, not exploitation.
-The absence of findings does not guarantee that the system is secure.
+Detected vulnerabilities mean **potential exposure**, not that something has been exploited.
+And just because you don't see any findings doesn't mean the system is secure.

-**Lab interpretation**
+**In a lab**
-Zero or low findings are common in fresh or lightly used lab systems and do not reflect real-world exposure levels.
+Zero or low findings are common in fresh or lightly used lab systems - don't expect this to reflect real-world exposure levels.

 ---

 #### Security Configuration Assessment (SCA)

-The **SCA: Latest scans** section shows the results of recent configuration assessments performed against security benchmarks.
+The **SCA: Latest scans** section shows results from recent configuration assessments against security benchmarks.

 It includes:
-- The benchmark or policy used (e.g. CIS Ubuntu Linux Benchmark)
+- The benchmark or policy used (like CIS Ubuntu Linux Benchmark)
-- Timestamp of the last completed scan
+- When the last scan completed
 - Number of passed, failed, and not applicable checks
 - An overall compliance score

-**Purpose**
+**Why this matters**
 - Evaluates system configuration against hardening guidelines
-- Provides a baseline view of security posture
+- Gives you a baseline view of security posture

-**Note**
+**Important note**
-Low scores are common on default installations.
+Low scores are super common on default installations.
+This doesn't mean something is misconfigured or compromised.
-This does not indicate misconfiguration or compromise.

-**Lab interpretation**
+**In a lab**
-Failing checks are expected unless the system has been explicitly hardened.
+Failing checks are totally expected unless you've explicitly hardened the system.

 ---

 #### File Integrity Monitoring (FIM)

-The **FIM: Recent events** section displays recent file integrity events detected on the agent.
+The **FIM: Recent events** section shows recent file integrity events detected on the agent.

 It includes:
-- Timestamp of the event
+- When the event happened
-- File path affected
+- File path that was affected
-- Action performed (e.g. modified)
+- What action was performed (like modified)
 - Rule description and severity level

-**Purpose**
+**Why this matters**
 - Tracks changes to monitored files and directories
-- Provides visibility into filesystem activity
+- Gives you visibility into filesystem activity

-**Lab interpretation**
+**In a lab**
-Seeing integrity events in a lab environment is normal and confirms that file integrity monitoring is functioning.
+Seeing integrity events in a lab environment is normal and actually confirms that file integrity monitoring is working.

 ---